merative/acd-containers/src/pages/configeditor/download_docker.md

 ## Backing Up Your Data

-All configuration data such as cartridges, flows, dictionaries, filters, etc. are stored by default in the `/tmp/installs/config/artifactstore/` directory on the local machine.
+All configuration data such as cartridges, flows, dictionaries, filters, etc., are stored by default in the `/tmp/installs/config/artifactstore/` directory on the local machine.
 This is set in the `acd-ce.properties` file and you can change this as needed.
 Back this directory up often and if you have to recover your ACD Configuration Editor machine you can restore this from the point of your last backup.

 ## Stopping the Configuration Editor